 King Records Jazz Legacy Tweet #10

-Jazz pianist, arranger, and composer Mary Lou Williams recorded a pair of sessions for King, both in New York City, and both with drummer Denzil Best, guitarist Mundell Lowe, and bassist George Duvivier.
-Trumpeter Idrees Sulieman accompanied Williams at her first session on March 18, 1949 which produced four songs: “Tisherome“; “Knowledge“; “Oo-Bla-Dee” & “Shorty Boo.”
-Williams’ second session on January 3, 1950 yielded four more tracks: “Bye Bye Blues” and “Moonglow” (with Williams on organ); ‘Willow Weep for Me” & “I’m in the Mood for Love.”
+Jazz pianist, arranger, and composer Mary Lou Williams recorded a pair of sessions for King, both in New York City (with producer Henry Glover, in all likelihood), and both with drummer Denzil Best, guitarist Mundell Lowe, and bassist George Duvivier.
+Trumpeter Idrees Sulieman accompanied Williams at the first session (March 18, 1949) that produced four songs: “Tisherome“; “Knowledge“; “Oo-Bla-Dee” & “Shorty Boo.”
+Williams’ second session (January 3, 1950) yielded four more tracks: “Bye Bye Blues” and “Moonglow” (with Williams on organ); ‘Willow Weep for Me” & “I’m in the Mood for Love.”

 King Records Jazz Legacy Tweet #11